 The Disadvantages of Private Research

-Private research has so many disadvantages, including the fact that it does not share its research results with the research community.
-If we take one of the most prolific private research entities that ever existed—Bell Labs, an entity responsible for a long laundry list of technologies ranging from the transistor to the laser and the winner of multiple Nobel Prizes.
+Private research has many disadvantages, including the fact that it does not share its research results with the research community.
+Suppose we take one of the most prolific private research entities that ever existed—Bell Labs, an entity responsible for a long laundry list of technologies ranging from the transistor to the laser and the winner of multiple Nobel Prizes.
 It is recognized that their success was precise because Bell Labs was funded by what amounted to a government-granted/regulated monopoly in the form of Bell Telephone.
 When the government broke apart Bell Telephone’s monopoly, Bell Labs’ ability to produce at the same level declined.
 Similar labs existed (although none as prominent as Bell Labs), such as RCA Labs and Xerox PARC.
-The relationship is clear: the more public the entity, the better it can support research and maintain the integrity of its research.
+The relationship is clear: the more public the entity, the better it can support research and maintain its research integrity.
 Of the research entities compared, only Gartner is for profit.
 The other three are nonprofit.

 What Does Gartner Consider Sensitive?

 We estimate that Gartner receives around 1/8th of its vendor revenues from SAP.
-So what does receiving so much money from SAP do for Gartner’s appetite for covering SAP topics that may not please SAP?
+What does receiving so much money from SAP do for Gartner’s appetite for covering SAP topics that may not please SAP?
 Let us review this quote on this exact topic from the book SAP Nation 2.0 by Vinnie Mirchandani.

 “Firms like Forrester, Gartner and IDC often 10-40 analysts who cover different aspects of a large technology vendor like SAP, but they do not often employ integrative models.
 I had to reach out to several analysts to help validate small segments of my model of the SAP economy.
 Other market analysts were more defensive.
 One question why I was even modeling the SAP economy when I am “not a full time analyst.”
 Another declined saying it is a “sensitive topic.”
 Customers should expect analysts to take more of the customer perspective as they cover SAP and the ERP marketplace and to better weaver the research their silos.”

 Curious.
 So when a topic may be embarrassing to SAP, the issue is referred to as “sensitive.”
-Here Gartner and Forrester and IDG show no interest in helping Vinnie figure this out.
+Here Gartner and Forrester, and IDG show no interest in helping Vinnie figure this out.
 They declined.

 Maintaining Research Integrity

 Gartner is by no means alone in this approach.
-It is the rare IT analyst firm that does not sell services to both buyers and sellers.
+It is a rare IT analyst firm that does not sell services to both buyers and sellers.
 By having so much contact with buyers, Gartner develops databases of information that are of value to vendors, and of course, vice versa.
 Gartner has created some consulting services that leverage the knowledge that they accumulate through their interactions and research.